EFWob/OdroidGoRadio/README.md

 * Dynamic Brightness: if set to "yes", the brightness of channel bars is altered by its value (the higher the brighter a bar will appear).
 * Show Peaks: show additional peak indicator on top of the channel bar.
-* Bar width: the width of channel bars (from 0 to 10)
+* Bar width: the width of channel bars (from 0 to 20).
+Bars are always shown equidistant (20 points away from each other).
+Smaller bars will have spacing in between.
-* Peak width: the width of the peak indicator (from 0 to 10 or set to "same" to follow the width of the channel bar.
+* Peak width: the width of the peak indicator (from 0 to 20 or set to "same" to follow the width of the channel bar.
 * Segment Divider width: divides the channel bar in equal segments.
-Width can be 0 (means no divider) up to 10 or "same" to follow the channel bar width.
+Width can be 0 (means no divider) up to 20 or "same" to follow the channel bar width.
 * Segm.Divider color: color of segment divider.
 * Show Radiotext: Show radiotext in addition to spectrum analyzer.
 Often the radiotext is just two lines or less on the